Collagen ELISA Guide: Protocols, Pitfalls & vs. HPA

 | Throughput | High (easily automated in 96-well formats) | Low to Medium (hydrolysis step is restrictive) |

-| Sensitivity | Very High (pg - ng/mL range) | Moderate (μg/mL range) |
+| Sensitivity | pg - ng/mL range, kit-dependent (varies with collagen type, propeptide, matrix) | Moderate (μg/mL range) |

-| Primary Use Cases | Biomarker measurement in body fluids (serum, urine, media); evaluating localization/expression of specific types | Absolute quantification of "total fibrotic burden" in solid tissues |
+| Primary Use Cases | Biomarker measurement in body fluids (serum, urine, media); type-specific collagen or propeptide quantification | Absolute quantification of "total fibrotic burden" in solid tissues |

 2.2 When is ELISA the Best Choice?